spexod/iSLAT/README.md

 ## Quick reference for main functions
 ### General functions (top of the GUI)
+- **HITRAN query**: opens up a window where you can select and dowload any molecules or isotopologues available in HITRAN; you need to run this first if you wish to use any molecule that is not part of the default list above.
+- **Default molecules**: load the default list of molecules for the GUI; this list includes: H<sub>2</sub>O, OH, HCN, CO<sub>2</sub>, C<sub>2</sub>H<sub>2</sub>, CO.
-- **Add molecule**: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"; the user can also load multiple times the same molecule, as long as different labels are assigned (for instance to simultaneously plot different temperature components of a same molecule)
+- **Add molecule**: loads a molecule into the list of available molecules at the top left of the GUI; the new molecule must already be downloaded from HITRAN and stored in a .par file in the folder "HITRANdata"; the user can also load multiple times the same molecule, as long as different labels are assigned (for instance to simultaneously plot different temperature components of a same molecule).
-- **Clear molecules**: removes any additional molecules and leaves the default ones only
-- **Save parameters**: save in an output file the current model parameters (T, R, N) for each molecule; the output file will have the same name as the input observed spectrum plus "-save.txt" and will be stored in the folder iSLAT/SAVES
+- **Save parameters**: save in an output file the current model parameters (T, R, N) for each molecule, plus the distance, RV, FWHM, and broadening values set by users for any input spectrum; the output file will have the same name as the input observed spectrum plus "-molsave.csv" and will be stored in the folder iSLAT/SAVES.
-- **Load parameters**: loads previously saved model parameters from output file created with "Save Parameters" from the folder iSLAT/SAVES
+- **Load parameters**: loads previously saved model parameters from output file created with "Save Parameters" from the folder iSLAT/SAVES; it will use the input spectrum file name to identify the correct save file, so if you change the input spectrum name make sure you update the save filename too.
-- **Export models**: export specific or all model spectra in an output csv file in the folder iSLAT/MODELS
+- **Export models**: export specific or all model spectra in an output csv file in the folder iSLAT/MODELS.

 ### Spectral analysis functions
 - **Selecting a line**: by dragging a region in the top spectrum plot, the